vpoulailleau/simplelogging/README.md

 ## Credits

-This package is an extension of the logging package in the Python standard library.
+This package is an extension of the [logging](https://docs.python.org/3/howto/logging-cookbook.html) package in the Python standard library.
+Coloring of the console relies on [colorlog](https://github.com/borntyping/python-colorlog).

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.